AlaskaDHSS/RFP-AVS-EVS/1 - Request for Proposals.md

 requirements may cause their proposal to be considered non-responsive and their proposal may be rejected.

+Offerors must complete Required Vendor Response - DHSS IT Requirements, and return it as part of their proposal.
+A failure to complete and return this IT Reference will result in a proposal being deemed non-responsive.

 ### <a name="1.05"></a>SEC.
 1.05 REQUIRED REVIEW

 Offerors should carefully review this solicitation for defects and